AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

-</br></br>Another interesting insight is the correlation between the length of the app description and its rating.
+</br></br>Another interesting insight is the relationship between the length of the app description and its rating.
 To check if there's an existing correlation I applied the following query.
 ```
 SELECT CASE
 	   WHEN length(b.app_desc) < 500 THEN 'Short'